onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "The idea is not to live forever, it is to create something that will." - [Andy Warhol](https://www.goodreads.com/quotes/570458-the-idea-is-not-to-live-forever-it-is-to)

-> "The greatest deception men suffer is from their own opinion." - [Leonardo da Vinci](https://twitter.com/neiltyson/status/1576590087441494016)

 > "Religion is a culture of faith; science is a culture of doubt." - [Richard Feynman](https://www.goodreads.com/quotes/33583-religion-is-a-culture-of-faith-science-is-a-culture)

 > "Hope has two beautiful daughters - Anger and Courage.
 Anger at the way things are, and Courage to see that they do not remain as they are." - [St. Augustine](https://twitter.com/annajanejoyner/status/1376327205991628806)

-> "Individualism is a formidable lie." - [Rene Girard](https://en.wikiquote.org/wiki/Ren%C3%A9_Girard#:~:text=Individualism%20is%20a%20formidable%20lie.)

-> "The greatest deception men suffer is from their own opinions." - [Leonardo da Vinci](https://www.goodreads.com/quotes/29059-the-greatest-deception-men-suffer-is-from-their-own-opinions)

-> "There is but one choice: to rise to the task of the age." - [Solzhenitsyn](https://twitter.com/AI_Solzhenitsyn/status/1586885665672908800)

-> "Success is one of the possible outcomes." - [Elon Musk](https://adamfairhead.com/p1564/#:~:text=%E2%80%9CSuccess%20is%20one%20of%20the%20possible%20outcomes.%E2%80%9D)

-> "In a gentle way, you can shake the world." - [Mahatma Gandhi](https://www.goodreads.com/quotes/67525-in-a-gentle-way-you-can-shake-the-world)

 > "We are not all in the same boat.
 We are in the same storm.
 Some have yachts, some have canoes, and some are drowning.
 Just be kind and help whoever you can." - [Damian Barr](https://twitter.com/tinybuddha/status/1347245404329488385)

 > "Anyone who doesn't understand that the Manhattan Project is one of the most significant events in human history hasn't been paying attention.
 It's up there with fire and language.
 It's at least number three and it may be number one." - [Cormac McCarthy](https://twitter.com/gordonbrander/status/1611083101857275907)

-> "Impossible is just a big word thrown around by small men who find it easier to live in the world they've been given than to explore the power they have to change it.
-Impossible is not a fact.
-It's an opinion.
-Impossible is not a declaration.
-It's a dare." - [Muhammad Ali](https://www.goodreads.com/quotes/121663-impossible-is-just-a-big-word-thrown-around-by-small)

-> "The establishment defends itself by complicating everything to the point of incomprehensibility." - [Fred Hoyle](https://www.azquotes.com/quote/1399216)

 > "I would rather have questions that can't be answered than answers that can't be questioned." - [Richard Feynman](https://www.goodreads.com/quotes/1134331-i-would-rather-have-questions-that-can-t-be-answered-than)